definedrisk/petzold-pw5e/CD-ROM/README.md

 Opened each 'Workspace' in VS2019 (16.6.5 at time of writing) and upgraded to 'Solution'.
 Summary of additional changes made before build.

-To help understand the changes made for this *revisited* code (as described by [README.MD](../README.MD) and the [Errata](../Errata/Programming%20Windows%2C%205th%20Edition%2C%20Errata%20Addendum%20-%20Jason%20Doucette.html)) open one instance of VS2019 using the CMakeLists.txt file and compare to a second instance of VS2019 with the appropriate solution opened from the CD-ROM sub-folder.
+To help understand the changes made for the *revisited* code at the top level of this repo (as described by the main [README.MD](../README.MD) and the [Errata](../Errata/Programming%20Windows%2C%205th%20Edition%2C%20Errata%20Addendum%20-%20Jason%20Doucette.html)) open one instance of VS2019 using the [CMakeLists.txt](../CMakeLists.txt) file and compare to a second instance of VS2019 with the appropriate solution opened from this CD-ROM sub-folder.
+These Visual Studio Solutions provide the minimum change to "get-it-working" from the CD-ROM directly in VS2019.
+By comparing the two versions of the code and reading the associated notes below, the scope of changes to bring it to the *revisited* standard can be seen.

+(The seperate [VS2019 New Projects](../VS2019%20New%20Projects) folder contains just a few projects created from scratch - see the folders associated [README.MD](../VS2019%20New%20Projects/README.MD) for details)

+The "Helpful web links" below are what I consider to be the up-to-date Microsoft references for the main points of relevance in each example (clearly over time these links may become invalid or change).

 ---